callitask/finance-api/docs/02-BACKEND-CORE.md

 - **JPA**: Hibernate dialect, DDL mode
 - **Redis**: Host, port, cache TTL
 - **Elasticsearch**: URI, timeouts
-- **RabbitMQ**: Host, port, credentials, exchange
+- **RabbitMQ**: Host, port, credentials, exchange, DLX
 - **Logging**: File path for logs
 - **JSON Serialization**: Ensures ISO date strings

 This file overrides the default `application.properties` for production deployments.

-### 5. Caching
+### 7. Caching
 - The application uses `@EnableCaching` (in both the main application and a dedicated `CachingConfig` class).
 - **Redis** is configured as the cache provider, with custom serializers and TTLs for different cache groups (e.g., blog posts, market widgets, batch quotes).

 ---
-This configuration ensures secure, scalable, and observable backend operations in production.
+This configuration ensures secure, scalable, observable, and resilient backend operations in production, with modern IAM, rate limiting, and circuit breaking.